jmcbroome/BTE/README.md

 # Overview
 This repository will allow the user to leverage the power of the Mutation Annotated Tree file format and library in their Python scripts, allowing for efficient and effective analysis of global SARS-CoV-2 and other pathogen phylogenies.

+This tool is generally intended as a replacement for ETE3, Biopython.Phylo, and similar Python phylogenetics packages for Mutation Annotated Trees (MATs).
+Using standard packages with MATs requires conversion to newick and the maintenance of mutation annotations as a separate data structure, generally causing inconvenience and slowing both development and runtime.
+BTE streamlines this process by exposing the heavily optimized MAT library underlying UShER and matUtils to Python, allowing for efficient and convenient use of MATs in a Python development environment!

-UCSC maintains a daily-updated mutation-annotated tree in protobuf format containing all publicly available SARS-CoV-2 genome sequences [here](http://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/).
+UCSC maintains a repository, updated each day, containing the complete and latest publicly-available global SARS-CoV-2 phylogenetic tree in MAT protobuf format [here](http://hgdownload.soe.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/).
 To try out this tool, download the latest tree, build the library, and jump straight to your Python analysis!

 ## Who is this for?